tameshia/-Implement-an-Antivirus-Policy/README.md

 ![TampProtect](https://user-images.githubusercontent.com/107451613/178309980-b91b74a4-6e8e-4366-b49a-c8edfcbd4529.PNG)

-If a user attempts to turn off real-time, cloud delivered, and taper protection, they will be unable to do so.
-The administrator has set up a policy that prevents any changes to these settings.
+If a user attempts to turn off <b>real-time, cloud delivered, and tamper protection>/B>, they will be unable to do so.
+We (the administrator) have set up a policy that prevents any changes to these settings.
 Local management only allows administrators to change settings for that particular workstation.
-These changes will not be implemented across the entire organization.   </b> link.<</p>
+These changes will not be implemented across the entire organization.
+Using Advance Directory makes it easy to change settings once and these changes will be deployed to several computers automatically.
+The next steps will show how to use the Group Policy Management Console to manage Windows Defender settings centrally from the domain controller. </b> link.<</p>

 <hr>